sachbhat/sachbhat.github.io/_posts/2018-09-25-greatschools-dealbreakers.md

 ### Comparing schools with different demographics is reckless

 GreatSchools over promises in their user interface.
 Imagine you are a parent who is zoned for Sacajawea -- the big call to action at the top of the page is to "See the 3 nearest high performing schools".
-And, they are all schools without a large block of low income students -- it continues to use an aggregate number rather that avoids demographic differences:
+And, they are all schools without a large block of low income students -- it continues to use an aggregate number and ignores demographic differences:

 ![Three alternatives to Sacajawea](/public/images/sacajawea-three-alternatives.png)